+We are a multigenerational group of diverse people who care about the earth and being healthy and helping each other and if this sounds good to you, check us out.
 We are looking for members who long for connection and community!
 Is this you?
-We are a group of people who care about the earth and being healthy and helping each other and if this sounds good to you, check us out.
 We love children and pets and welcome them to our community.

-We are in the process of forming our community and hope to break ground in 2021.
+We are in the process of forming our community and hope to break ground the end of 2021.
 About 1/3 of our homes have been sold.